Last Updated on by

 Thankfully, on the outer side of your door, the Schlage Sense and the Kwikset Premis both look elegant.
 Both have a touchscreen pad that makes it easier to key in your passcode even in the dark.
 The touchpad on the Kwikset Premis, however, can be quite slow to respond.
 The Sense has a keypad that works well.

-The prices for the Schlage Sense range from $150 to $205 on Amazon (check out the latest rates here!), depending on the color and trim that you choose.
+The prices for the Schlage Sense can be checked on Amazon (check out the latest rates here!), depending on the color and trim that you choose.
 This pricing makes the Schlage Sense generally cheaper than the Kwikset Premis.

 Final Say: Kwikset Premis vs. the Schlage Sense